MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/how-wip-works-with-labels.md

 - Protect corporate data from unintentionally leaving to non-business environments
 - Enable audit reports of user interactions with corporate data on endpoint devices

-This topic explains how Windows Information Protection with other Microsoft Information Protection technologies to protect files that have a label.
+This topic explains how Windows Information Protection works with other Microsoft Information Protection technologies to protect files that have a label.

 ## What is Microsoft Information Protection?